The Australian Community has been providing guidance for Australians seeking work for more than a decade.

 Our Community Job Fair v3.5 brings together key resources to maximize an Australian find work in America.
 It is designed to assist more Australians to find work, and therefore increase the number of Australians working on the E-3 visa.

 Our Community Job Fair v1.0 dates back to 2012.
-Over the past ten years, we have assisted thousands of Australians to find jobs in America on the E3 visa!
+For more than a decade, we have assisted thousands of Australians to find jobs in America on the E3 visa!

 In that time, we have been listening to the needs of our members who are actively and passively seeking their next role.
 Equally importantly, we have been listening to the needs of Australian employers who want to quickly fill professional positions.